EssentialAI/cvip/_sources/pinhole.md

 This is the simplest form of perspective projection.
 You can change the size of the image by changing any of the above 3 parameters.
 For a simple example of human face, the image size can be increased by i) actually having a bigger object size $Y$, ii) increasing the focal length $f$, and iii) bringing the object closer to the camera (decreasing $Z$)

 In the above figure the focal length is the only parameter that can be changed (as the size of the object and the distance from camera is assumed to be fixed.)
 This means that upon increasing the focal length the size of the image increases proportionally.
-When we zooom in, we increase the focal length.
+When we zoom in, we increase the focal length.

 ```{admonition} If I zoom in/out of a picture after taking a picture, will focal length change?